 Together with the five above-mentioned specialties of the house, the lunch menu varies from backed ziti and lasagna layered with “pane carasau” (a traditional flatbread from Sardinia), to a great choice of soups, cous cous and pasta.
 You can also enjoy the vegan version of many of the recepies on the menu, even though some dishes are only available the vegetarian way because ravioli stuffed with Sardinan ricotta couldn’t possibly made be without their distinctive ingredient.

 For those willing to have breakfast at Ataya Caffe, the choice is also very broad.
-Here, you may enjoy delicious smoothies, as well as hot chocoloates “all’italiana”, croissants, cappuccinos, yougurts with cereals and everything else you would expect from a café that pays close attention to organic food and to the quality of its ingredients.
+Here, you may enjoy delicious smoothies, as well as hot chocoloates “all’italiana”, croissants, cappuccinos, yougurts with cereals and everything else you would expect from a café that pays close attention to vegan organic food and to the quality of its ingredients.

 Elisabetta & Bachir